How I made my own photo softbox for less than $10

 Not having a distracting background really makes your product photos pop.

 Nice and easy!
 It took no time to build, and even if you had to go out and buy the materials for yourself it would total less than 10 bucks.
 But you can probably scrounge up enough stuff around your house to make your own softbox.
-Your Ebay customers will appreciate the effort.
+Be sure to use LED light bulbs, since they generate almost no heat.
+Your Ebay and Etsy customers will appreciate the effort.

 This guitar pedal has some cosmetic scratches — easy to disclose on your